umbersar/umbersar.github.io/_posts/2021-05-22-sql_puzzle_decay_function.md

 ### Solution 2: Hybrid Cursor-Window_function approach

 In this hybrid approach, we still use the outer loop cursor but inside of it, instead of using another cursor, we use window functions.
+Ran this query twice on my system and for both cases it took 4 seconds to get the results.

 ```sql
 --Hybrid approach.
 1 outer cursor and window function: